Terms of Service

 9.4.
 Effect of Inactivity

-If Customer has a free version account, and does not log into an account for more than 365 days, that account will be permanently deleted.
-Supplier will provide bimonthly (every 60 days of inactivity) reminder notifications before deleting Customer’s account.
+If Customer has a free version account and does not log into an account for more than six (6) months, that account will be permanently deleted.
+Supplier will notify Customer via email at least thirty (30) days before deleting Customer’s account, with a follow-up reminder notification at least seven (7) days prior to the deletion.
 Upon such account deletion, all Customer Content will become inaccessible and may be permanently deleted.

 9.5.
 Effect of Termination